nerdschoolbergen/introduction-to-javascript/exercise-3/README.md

 `var obj = JSON.parse(json)` will creata a javascript object of a JSON string.

-* Inside the `saveMyself` function, _stringify_ the object we get as input parameter.
+:pencil2: Inside the `saveMyself` function, _stringify_ the object we get as input parameter.

-* Save the JSON string as the value in session storage
+:pencil2: Save the JSON string as the value in session storage

-* Go back to Chrome and inspect Session Storage after refreshing the page.
+:Pencil2: Go back to Chrome and inspect Session Storage after refreshing the page.
 It should now be easy to read the JSON object in the Value column.

-* Create a new function named `getMyself` which takes no parameters.
+:pencil2: Create a new function named `getMyself` which takes no parameters.

-* In the function, use the `getItem(key)` on session storage to get the stored object.
+:pencil2: In the function, use the `getItem(key)` on session storage to get the stored object.

-* Make sure you _parse_ the stored JSON string back to a JS object.
+Make sure you _parse_ the stored JSON string back to a JS object.

-* Write the object to the Console and inspect it in the browser.
+:pencil2: Write the object to the Console and inspect it in the browser.

-**You're all done now, but feel free to continute with...**

 # [Go to exercise 4 =>](../exercise-4/README.md)